Magazine (band): History

 Magazine's second album, Secondhand Daylight, was released in 1979, reaching the UK top 40.
 The album featured a greater use of synthesisers.
 That same year, McGeoch, Adamson and Formula joined electronic project Visage, recording and releasing the single "Tar".

 After the release of Secondhand Daylight, Devoto decided to change producers.
 He chose Martin Hannett, who produced their next album, The Correct Use of Soap, released the following year and again making the top 30, while the single "Sweetheart Contract" was a minor success on the singles chart.
 Following its release, McGeoch left the band, tired of Magazine's low sales and their less guitar-oriented songs.
 He soon joined Siouxsie and the Banshees.
 To replace him, the band hired Robin Simon, who had been in Ultravox and Neo.
-That lineup toured Europe and Australia, recording their next release, the live album Play.
+That line-up toured Europe and Australia, recording their next release, the live album Play.
 Simon made some initial recordings and rehearsals for what would be the next Magazine album, including co-writing the song "So Lucky", but he left the band before the album was released so that he could record the John Foxx solo album The Garden.

 Again without a guitarist, Devoto called in his former college friend at Bolton, Ben Mandelson (a former Amazorblades member).
-This lineup completed the 1981 recording of the band's fourth studio album, Magic, Murder and the Weather, but Devoto quit that May, months before its release, and the remaining members disbanded.
+This line-up completed the 1981 recording of the band's fourth studio album, Magic, Murder and the Weather, but Devoto quit that May, months before its release, and the remaining members disbanded.
 A year later, After the Fact, the first Magazine compilation, was released.

 Adamson continued collaborating with Visage, and also began to work with Shelley, the Birthday Party and Nick Cave and the Bad Seeds.
 Jackson later played with the Chameleons, Swing Out Sister and the Durutti Column.
 Formula continued as a member of Visage and joined Ludus, and Mandelson joined the Mekons.
 Doyle joined the Armoury Show in Scotland in 1983, which also featured McGeoch; the latter later played guitar for Public Image Ltd. After a brief solo outing and two albums with Luxuria, Devoto quit music to become a photo archivist, until a new collaboration with Shelley produced the Buzzkunst album in 2002.
 McGeoch died in 2004, aged 48.